 As a result of a major capital injection from the members following the financial crisis in 2008 and continued financial improvement since then, along with various steps taken to strengthen the Bank's risk management system, the Bank has been able to maintain a high capital adequacy ratio.
-To execute the Bank's basic mission of maintaining stable returns to its members, achieving stable regional development including in the agriculture, fishery and forestry industries, reconstructing disaster-stricken areas following the Great East Japan Earthquake, and taking steps to strengthen the cooperative banking business, the ceaseless upgrading of its risk management framework continues to be an important task, which helps the Bank to maintain management stability in a global economic and financial environment full of uncertainties.
+In order for the Bank to fully demonstrate its competitive edge and presence and fulfill its role adequately as a financial institution involved in the agricultural, fishery and forestry industries as well as food production and consumption, further reinforce the business base of its cooperative banking business and realize stable returns to its members/member banks through the further evolution of its existing globally diversified investments, the management's task of ceaselessly upgrading its risk management framework remains crucial in maintaining management stability in the face of such changes in the environment as the progress in discussions on the tightening of international financial regulations and the mounting uncertainties in financial markets.